Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/final_report.md

 this global audience, but the language choice of lyrics has also notably shifted in recent years to include more and more English.

-## Previous Research

-Communication Accommodation Theory (Howard Giles) Audience Design (Allan Bell) Case Study of Foxy Boston (Rickford, McNair-Knox, 1994) Speakers shift their speech (language, style, variety, etc.) to who they are addressing or who might be listening to or overhearing them.
+This study aims to serve as a case study of bilingual language use by popular Korean artists through the Korean pop boy group, Seventeen.
+By analyzing Seventeen’s Korean and English lyrics at key junctures in their career, this research assumes the sociolinguistic theories of Communication Accommodation (Howard Giles) and Audience Design (Allan Bell) will provide an understanding of their reasoning behind any language trends.
+These core theories support the idea that speakers shift their speech to accommodate who they are addressing or who might be hearing/overhearing them and are extended to the communication medium of music lyrics for this case study.

 ## Research Questions